moritz-hoelting/shulkerscript-webpage/src/content/docs/guides/syntax.md

 ### Annotations
 Annotations are special attributes that can be attached to functions.
 They start with `#` followed by the name of the annotation in square brackets.
 Some annotations can have arguments assigned to them with the `=` operator.

-Currently the following annotations are supported:
+Currently, the following annotations are supported:
 - `#[tick]`: The function will be executed every tick.
-- `#[load]`: The function will be executed when the datapack is loaded.
+- `#[load]`: The function will be executed when the data pack is loaded.
 - `#[deobfuscate]`: The function will keep the original name in the output (path of the `.shu`-file followed by the function name).
 - `#[deobfuscate = "path/to/function"]`: The function will be named as specified in the argument.